fr1t2/docs.theqrl.org/_docs/wallet/ledger-nano-s.md

 ### OTS Key Index

 When you create a new wallet you create an XMSS tree, which is comprised of many one time use signatures.
 Every signature is referenced as your OTS index or [One Time Signature](/developers/ots) key index.
-The ledger will now hold 2 XMSS trees (QRL Addresses) in it's memory space.
+The Ledger will now hold 2 XMSS trees (QRL Addresses) in it's memory space.

 **The OTS key index is limited.**